 Without any special deals for US players, the game will cost you $59.99 to preorder at all stockists.
 For UK players, the average price is £49.99, but the Amazon version chimes in at just £44.99.
 Looking for further reductions?
 The Game Collection stocks the same deal as Amazon, yet even cheaper still, clocking in at a low £42.95.

 You can keep up to date with the best prices and any pre-order bonuses you can get with our New Pokemon Snap pre-order guide.

 The upcoming Pokemon Snap sequel is, of course, inspired by the classic Nintendo 64 title, so it looks like it’s going to follow a very similar gameplay style – although with much-improved graphics, of course.

 A number of teasers and trailers have been released so far, all of which give us a better idea of what to expect when the game finally drops.

 The release trailer below shows off the lush island locations you’ll be visiting during the game, as well as a few of the more than 200 Pokemon you can take photographs of including Grookey, Heracross, and Pichu.

 It ends with an encounter with a giant Meganium, the Grass-type Pokemon that arrived in Gen 2.
 Shining with a bright aura, it will no doubt be linked to the Illumina phenomenon at the heart of the game.

-The Pokemon Presents trailer gives us a bit more insight into the inner workings of this new iteration.
-With new features allowing you to edit your photos, scrapbook them and record Pokemon behaviour, it’s a very modern take on an iconic classic.
+With new features allowing you to edit your photos, scrapbook them and record Pokemon behavior, it’s a very modern take on an iconic classic.

 What is New Pokemon Snap?